lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 ## ABI

 The layout of a type is enough to do anything you want to do with a type *within Rust*, but it's insufficient for full communication with C. In particular, it's insufficient for passing things *by value* to a C function.
 This is because there are additional properties that define the *ABI* (Application Binary Interface) of a type.
-The ABI of a type determines how it is passed to a C function by-value.
+The ABI of a type determines how it is passed to a C function by-value ([see the section on calling conventions for details][calling-conventions]).

 To my knowledge the only property that is unique to ABI is that of *type-kind*.
 Although `#[repr(C)] struct MyType(u32)`, `u32`, and `f32` may be layout compatible on a given target, they may still have incompatible ABIs because they have a different type-kind.